hybridgroup/gobot/platforms/opencv/README.md

 ## How to Install

-This package requires OpenCV version 2.4 to be installed on your system.
-Please note that it is not compatible with OpenCV 3.x at this time.
+This package requires OpenCV version 3.3 to be installed on your system.

 ### OSX

 To install OpenCV on OSX using Homebrew:

 ```
-$ brew tap homebrew/science && brew install opencv
+$ brew install opencv
 ```

 ### Ubuntu